 William’s great grandson John is honoured with a Knighthood, for political and public services.

 A new-build packaging centre opens in Bredbury.

 - Robinsons bottled ales are distributed worldwide

 - Sixth generation members of the family join the company

 - £5 million investment in a new brew house

 - Training Centre of Excellence and Visitor Centre open

 And that’s only part of the story!
 The Robinsons story is not just about the history of a brewery, it’s about a family, which has played – and continues to play – an immensely important role in the British brewing and pub industry.

 Interested in learning more about story?
 Our Visit England accredited Visitors Centre unearths all the best kept secrets behind the brewing process.
 Take the time to journey through the brew house and learn all about what makes our hopnik and cereal cooker so special.
-You’ll also get the opportunity to meet Hopnik and Wizard, two of the few remaining ‘working’ shire horses in the British brewing industry.
+You’ll also get the opportunity to meet Bobek and Mojo, two of the few remaining ‘working’ shire horses in the British brewing industry.